maxmilton/pure/README.md

 [![Slack Room](https://fisherman-wharf.herokuapp.com/badge.svg)](https://fisherman-wharf.herokuapp.com)

-Yet another port of the [ZSH pure prompt](https://github.com/sindresorhus/pure) to the [fish shell](https://github.com/fish-shell/fish-shell) 🐟.
+Yet another port of the [ZSH pure prompt](https://github.com/sindresorhus/pure) to [fish shell](https://github.com/fish-shell/fish-shell) 🐟.

 Why create another `pure`?
-The other fish themes either didn't have the async git functionality or they were too buggy or low performance to use day-to-day.
-This theme does have working async git fetching and dirty state checking so your shell wont get slowed down when working on larger git repos.
-Where possible I've attempted to get the possible performance since this is something I use constantly every day.
+The other fish themes either didn't have async git functionality or they were too buggy or low performance to use day-to-day.
+This theme does have working async git fetching and dirty state checking so your shell wont get slowed down even when working on large git repos.
+I've attempted to get the best possible performance since this is something I use constantly day in, day out.

 As it is now, it's not intended to be customizable, basically all values are hard-coded to sensible defaults.